flash62au/EngineSpeedMatcher/README.md

 # EngineSpeedMatcher
 Engine Speed Matcher - Speed Matcher for your Android device
+<p> This is highly experimental.
+At the moment it is just a clone of Engine Driver.
+Don't bother downloading it.</p>
 <p>This free Android application connects to a <a
         href="https://jmri.org/help/en/package/jmri/jmrit/withrottle/UserInterface.shtml"
         target="_blank">WiThrottle Server</a>.
 Supported servers include <a href="https://jmri.org"